 Thanks to all these sites that helped me research this article

 Visit modernjive.com to find out more about Modern Jive classes, major weekend events, competitions and DVDs, together with links to hundreds of useful sites.
-If you are interested in adding Modern Jive to your teaching repertoire, use the maps page to find your nearest venues.
-Be aware that they vary, and try a few.

 The original version of this article appeared in the September and October 2007 issues of Dance Today, the magazine for social and competitive dancers.